 • Captain, U.S. Presidents Cup team, 1998, 2003, 2005, 2007

 • Gene Sarazen on Nicklaus: "I never thought anyone would ever put Hogan in the shadows, but he did."

 • Nicklaus finished in the Top 10 on the money list 17 consecutive years (1962-78).

 • He won at least one PGA Tour event in 17 consecutive years (1962-78).

 For more trivia, try one of our Jack Nicklaus Trivia Quizzes

 Jack Nicklaus Biography:

-Nicklaus won 18 professional majors - twice as many as all but one other golfer.
+Nicklaus won 18 professional majors - twice as many as all but two other golfers.
 He finished second 19 more times, and third nine times.
 In all, Nicklaus posted 48 Top 3 finishes, 56 Top 5 finishes and 73 Top 10 finishes in majors.

 Perhaps Tiger Woods will someday surpass Nicklaus' major wins.
-But for now, Nicklaus remains - by far - the most accomplished player in the history of major championship golf.
+But for now, Nicklaus remains the most accomplished player in the history of major championship golf.
 And he did it all exhibiting great class and sportsmanship.